 O&G companies often extract natural resources from remote locations and transport them over long distances to the customer.
 Within the industry, the two main forms of shipping contracts are (1) cost, insurance, freight (CIF) and (2) free on board (FOB).
 Under CIF contracts, the seller assumes the risk of loss during transport by paying for the cost, insurance, and freight related to the shipment.
 Under FOB contracts, the buyer assumes these risks while the product is in transit.

 The timing of revenue recognition under ASC 606 depends on the transfer of control for the purchased product.
-While delivery played an important role in determining when to recognize revenue under ASC 605, 605 guidance did not rely as heavily on a single event to identify correct revenue recognition timing.
 Although ASC 606 does not specify exactly how to tell when control has been transferred, it establishes several key indicators of control transfer including the seller’s right to payment, the transfer of legal title, the physical transfer of the goods, and the customer’s acceptance of the risks and rewards of ownership.
-(For more information about the concept of control, see our Determining the Transfer of Control article.)

 If the transfer of control occurs before shipping, any shipping costs paid by the seller may be treated as a separate performance obligation.
 Some factors that would indicate a separate performance obligation include the need for specialized transportation; the cost, timeliness or distance of the delivery; and the ability for customers to opt out of the transportation portion of the contract and collect the commodity themselves.
 If a separate performance obligation is identified, some revenue would be recognized upon shipment and additional revenue relating to the transportation services would be recognized over the period of delivery.